 Jason: Aruba has a strong data center portfolio, and its switches are open API-driven, just like Pensando solutions.
 This made it very simple to integrate our solution.
 The Aruba Fabric Composer enables Pensando’s Policy and Services Manager (PSM) to easily integrate with upstream solutions like VMware, Nutanix, and others, making Aruba the obvious choice.

 Ryan: What makes the Aruba/Pensando switch different from other top of rack switches?

 Jason: Our P4-programmable ASIC is being deployed in 3 of the top 5 public cloud providers, where scale is the #1 requirement.
 The Aruba CX line has a consistent OS across the entire platform and supports standards-based integration with other platforms.
 Aruba doesn’t sell solutions that create vendor lock-in.
 The CX10000 is unique because it solves many of the challenges customers have struggled with trying to implement micro-segmentation in the data center.
 The CX10000 enables customers to finish a micro-segmentation project a customer started and stalled or is getting ready to kick off a new network zero trust initiative.

 Many of our customers are deploying the CX10000 switch attached to spines from different vendors.

-To learn more about how the Aruba CX 10000 series switch with Pensando eliminates the limitations of legacy networking to bring Zero Trust Solutions to the Data Center, join Vandis and Jason Gmitter from Pensando on May 17th at 10am EDT for a webinar on how to "Bring Zero Trust Solutions To Your Enterprise Applications”.
+To learn more about how the Aruba CX 10000 series switch with Pensando eliminates the limitations of legacy networking to bring Zero Trust Solutions to the Data Center, listen to the replay of the webinar "Bring Zero Trust Solutions To Your Enterprise Applications” on Vandis' Youtube Channel.